awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-sqs.md

 *Type*: Integer
 *Required*: No
 *Default*: 10
-*CloudFormation Compatibility*: This property is passed directly to the `[BatchSize](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-batchsize)` property of an `AWS::Lambda::EventSourceMapping`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[BatchSize](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-batchsize)` property of an `AWS::Lambda::EventSourceMapping`\.
 *Minimum*: `1`
 *Maximum*: `10`